What is Equity Research?

 Types of Investment Firms – Buy Side & Sell Side

 An equity research analyst typically works for two types of investment firms: Buy-side and Sell-side.
-Analysts working for companies on buy-side are buy-side analysts and people working for sell-side firms are sell-side analysts.
+Analysts working for companies on the buy-side are buy-side analysts, and people working for sell-side firms are sell-side analysts.

 Though the work done by the analysts for both buy-side and sell-side is almost the same, the difference lies in how the research materials are used.
-Analysts working for the buy-side are the clients for the sell-side analysts ie., all the research material prepared by sell-side analysts are catered to the people on the buy-side.
+Analysts working for the buy-side are the clients for the sell-side analysts, i.e., all the research material prepared by sell-side analysts is catered to the people on the buy-side.
 They are available publicly and can be accessed by all the investors.
-Analysts on the buy-side use research material developed by sell-side along with their own research to buy or sell securities.
+Analysts on the buy-side use research material developed by the sell-side and their own research to buy or sell securities.

 Let us examine the differences between buy-side and sell-side